-Can looking at how many times rare words appear in a search engines index give us an idea of the size of the database for that search engine?
+Can looking at how many times rare words appear in a search engine index give us an idea of the size of the database for that search engine?

 About a week ago, I wrote about some of the most common English words in the indexes for Google, Yahoo, Bing, Ask, and Google Caffeine.
 I took a look at 50 words that are amongst the most frequently appearing words in English, and estimates from those search engines about the number of times that those words showed up.

-Comparing the number of results between the different search engines for those common words really didn’t tell us anything about the relative sizes of the indexes for those search engines for a number of reasons.
+Comparing the number of results between the different search engines for those common words didn’t tell us anything about the relative sizes of the indexes for those search engines for many reasons.

 Some pages also show up as relevant for a particular search query without actually including that term on the page itself.
 For example, the Adobe Reader download page has ranked at the top of search results for the term “click here” on Google for years, without that phrase appearing on that page.
 So many links using those words as anchor text pointing to the page have been enough for the page to show up in search results for the term.

-As I noted in that post, it might be possible to get a more realistic look at the relative sizes of search engine indexes by looking at the number of search results for terms that are rare, rather than looking at the most frequently appearing words.
+As I noted in that post, it might be possible to get a more realistic look at the relative sizes of search engine indexes by looking at the number of search results for rare terms, rather than looking at the most frequently appearing words.
 Cuil’s CEO and founder, Tom Costello recently described using that technique in his blog on a post about Bing (no longer available), to tell us that “Bing is now around 20% the size of Google.”